syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Hide-Excel-Worksheets.md

 # Hide Excel Worksheets

 You can hide any type of sheet in a workbook so that, users cannot see that when opening the workbook, but, you must always leave at least one sheet visible.
-A sheet can be Visible, Hidden or Very Hidden.
+A sheet can be Visible, hidden, or very hidden.

-* A visible sheets tab appears in the bottom of the Excel window enabling users to click the tab for navigation into the sheet.
+* A visible sheets tab appears in the bottom of the Excel window enabling users to click the tab for navigating to the sheet.
 By default, all new sheets are visible.
-* If a sheet is hidden, the sheet’s tab is gone.
-The sheet itself however, is not gone.
+* If a sheet is hidden, the sheets tab will only disappear.
 Formulas can still retrieve values stored on a hidden sheet.
 It just disappears from the user interface.
 * The difference between a hidden sheet and a very hidden sheet is, very hidden sheets do not appear in the unhide dialog box.

 The following code shows how to hide Excel worksheets with Interop and XlsIO for .NET.